BenjVA/pro-blog/README.md

 # Pro-blog
 Projet 5
-Blog made with PHP, Twig and bootstrap
+Blog made with PHP, Twig and a bootstrap theme

 # Code quality